VCityTeam/UD-Viz/UDV-Core/src/Extensions/Contribute/examples/ReadMe.md

 See how to set the configuration: https://github.com/MEPP-team/VCity/wiki/Configuring-UDV

-In this particular demo, a document is defined by following attributes:
+In this particular demo, a document is defined by the following attributes:

 Metadata:
   - title